bmeg/protograph/README.md

 Gids are used to link messages together.
 Typically a message will contain a gid for another message under some property in a string (for a single link) or list (for a multitude of links).
 Sometimes these references will be embedded inside an inner map, or list of maps.
 Protograph enables you to specify references anywhere they may live.

+## transformations are comprised of directives

+In general, you specify a transformation for a given message type by describing what to do for each key in the message.
+Each key can contain any arbitrary data, so directives must also handle a variety of message types.
+Describing what the directives are, what they do, and how to invoke them is the bulk of understanding how to use Protograph.

 # how to write your `protograph.yaml`